HSR (Health and safety representatives) role within the workplace

 • maintain, and display list of HSR.

-• provide health and safety representatives initial 5 days HSR training and HSR refresher (Health and safety representatives in Queensland must complete their HSR training and employer have an obligation ensure that), in other states upon request.
+• provide health and safety representatives initial 5 days HSR training and HSR refresher (Health and safety representatives in Queensland must complete their 5 days Initial HSR training, every year 1 day refresher and employer have an obligation ensure that), in other states upon request.

 Powers and functions